-Reviewed May 29, 2026
+Reviewed July 13, 2026

-What is Ramus Length?
+What is ramus length?

 The ramus length is the vertical height of the mandibular ramus from the condylion (Cdl) at the temporomandibular joint down to the gonion (Go) at the jaw angle.
 The same measurement is known as the mandibular ramus in cephalometric literature.
 It runs along the back, vertical portion of the lower jaw that anchors the masseter and joins the lower face to the skull base, and it sets the posterior pillar of the jawline alongside the gonial angle and mandibular body length.